cudy789/AMPL/docs/installation/choosing-hardware.rst

 Lens

 * Currently, fisheye lenses are not supported in AMPL, but distortion correction for pinhole cameras is available.
+Cameras with advertised low distortion lenses can be desirable and remove the need to perform any distortion correction in software, which will **dramatically increase performance**.

+Global vs. rolling shutter

+* Global shutter cameras read an image from all of the camera's pixels at once, reducing motion blur and distortion affects on objects that are moving quickly.
+Global shutter cameras are preferred but not necessary.

 Power

 * Using many high current draw cameras on a single board computer can cause the system to brownout or restart.
+For the Raspberry Pi 4/5, use a >=20watt USB-C power supply.
+You can also power the Raspberry Pi via the GPIO pins.

 Driver compatibility

 * Arducam cameras tend to behave better with OpenCV and how Linux handles UVC devices.
+Arducam devies are preferred.

 .. warning::
     Cameras with known issues: